penguinite/onbox/docs/DESIGN.md

   3.1. index.html: This is our main user page, it will be displayed when a person goes to the external user profile, it's regular HTML with a bit of a custom syntax mixed in for displaying posts and user data.
   3.2. post.html: This is an individual post page, it will be used to display a single post individually or in a thread.
 It can also contain said custom syntax with *some* changes.
 Note: if we are displaying a thread then we would want to apply each user's theme on all posts whether they come from other users or from other servers.
   3.3 error.html: This is used when an error occurs, ie. if a post doesn't exist.
 It should only have one custom tag which is `.Error`(case-sensitive), that will be replaced with an error summary.
+  3.4 list.html: This is used only to list a sequence of posts, for example when viewing user's favorites, posts or replies.
+This is different from the user.html file but they are both very similar.
+If this isn't found then user.html is used instead.

 * For example, index.html can link a stylesheet at {{ $userdir }}/style.css which will be available at the user/static/style.css